jsowndarrajan/GettingStartedWithGoLang/README.md

-# Getting started with Golang
+# Getting started with GoLang

 ## Pointers